for Fun /

 another source of profit to him."
 Rembrandt Peale, Notes and Queries.

 The Physiognotrace (1856), 308.
 Peale was fiercely defensive of

 Williams against any prejudices of museum visitors and credited the physiognotrace’s reputation for correct likeness in part to the

 “perfection of Williams’ cutting.”

-Only earning 6 to 8 cents per silhouette, Williams eventually bought
+mere 6 to 8 cents per silhouette, Williams eventually bought a two-story house.

 remembered as one of the earliest known African-American artists in the